welikethestock/smolfuzz/README.md

+heads up: define SMOLLFUZ_NO_TYPES before including smolfuzz.h to prevent creation of types

 noteworthy:

 0 dependencies (including any c runtime libs) aslong as you define fuzz_random_func via preprocessor (preferably using a compiler switch). if fuzz_random_func is not defined it includes immintrin.h and uses _rdrand_step64

 ai gen summary: